freeletics/RxRedux/README.md

 # RxRedux
 A Redux store implementation entirely based on RxJava (inspired by [redux-observable](https://redux-observable.js.org)) that helps to isolate side effects.
-RxRedux is a replacement for RxJava's `.scan()` operator.
+RxRedux is (kind of) a replacement for RxJava's `.scan()` operator.

 ![RxRedux In a Nutshell](https://raw.githubusercontent.com/freeletics/RxRedux/master/docs/rxredux.png)